Freelance writer Loretta Hall has a wide range of interests.

 Her book Space Pioneers: In Their Own Words won the Science category of the 2014 New Mexico - Arizona Book Awards and was named Best Book of the contest.
 Space Pioneers also received a silver award in the science category of the IndieFAB Awards at the 2015 American Library Association conference.

-Her eighth book, Miguel and Michelle Visit Spaceport America, will be published in mid-2016.
+Her eighth book, Miguel and Michelle Visit Spaceport America, was published in April 2017.
+It won the Young Reader's category of the 2017 New Mexico - Arizona Book Awards.